MicroBinfie/conference2020/src/pages/pages/2020-03-23---access/index.md

 ## Things to do before April 12
 * Sign up and Test Zoom.
 There will be a session where you can test you connectivity prior to the event.
-* Sign up and test Discourse.
+* Sign up and test Discord.
 There will be a session where you can test you connectivity prior to the event.

 ## Connecting to Discord